Khattab-The-Real/DISCORD.JS-IDEA/README.md

-# DISCORD.JS-IDEA
+# DISCORD.JS-IDEAS
-Hey Stan!
-This is a discord-economy Idea for the new Discord.JS Series that you have made.
+I have made some Ideas with the code in them for the videos!
+Enjoy!